keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 #### What are common objections?
 "My church cannot send because we are too small.
 My church cannot send because we do not have enough money.
 My church cannot send because we do not have enough time.
 My church cannot send because we are too old.
 My church cannot send because there are too many young children."

+The objections above are quite common today.
+Many churches feel the need to improve their own lot before going to the nations.
+If we think about our own conversion and testimony, Jesus does not expect us to be perfect or to fix ourselves before coming to Him.
+He invites all those who are weary, heavy laden, and sinful to turn to Him in repentance and belief.
+It is the same thing here.
+God wants to use all believers as ambassadors and witnesses to the nations.
+God's heart is for the nations to know the love of Jesus and to worship the one true God.
+He chooses to use believers to spread the Gospel (2 Corinthians 5:10-21, Romans 10:13-15).

 Whatever your objection, we need to stop saying no, and think deeply about how the Bible calls us to go and make disciples.
 The Bible says that all nations are to be reached with the Gospel.
 Jesus came to seek and to save the lost.
 We need to model our lives after Jesus and seek to go to the lost nations of the globe.